Is There Anyone Who Is NOT A Good Dental Implant Candidate?

 The person has periodontal (gum) disease

 This may be surprising to hear.
 Periodontitis and other gum diseases can cause adults to lose teeth.
-Often the solution to this problem involves getting dental implants.
-But there may be complications that would prevent us from being able to install these implants in the way we need to.
-We offer a free consultation, so if you have gum disease and want to pursue an implant option, we would be more than happy to meet with you, evaluate your situation, and advise you on the next steps.
+Often the solution to this problem involves getting dental implants and maybe some soft tissue grafting.
+But there may be complications that would prevent us from being able to install dental implants in the way we need to.
+We offer a free consultation with our oral surgeon, so if you have gum disease and want to pursue an implant option, we would be more than happy to meet with you, evaluate your situation, and advise you on the next steps.

 The person is under 18

-Kids are frequently losing adult teeth.
-There is a multitude of reasons why a minor may lose teeth — accidents, falls, hockey games gone awry.
+Kids frequently lose adult teeth.
+There are a multitude of reasons why a minor may lose teeth — accidents, falls, too many mountain dews, hockey games gone awry.
 But, alas, we cannot put in dental implants for someone under the age of 18.
-This is because the jaws are still growing at that age.
+This is because the jaw is still growing at that age.
 The developing jaw may bond with the implant in the way it is intended, but the additional growth could cause the implant to shift and move out of alignment.
 Having an implanted tooth end up in the wrong position poses many problems.
 In many cases, dental implant surgery will be available for the patient at some point, but until the age of 18 their solutions must be orthodontic approaches rather than implants.
+Orthodontists and oral surgeons alike can analyze oral x-rays and estimate the time at which the jaw will be finished developing.
+That will give you a good idea of when you can get dental implant surgery.
+Before that, you might be stuck with a removable dental bridge.

 Compassionate Oral Surgery Care

-Located in Wilmington Ohio, Wilmington Oral Surgery is worth the drive from anywhere in the Cincinnati area.
+Located in Wilmington, Ohio, Wilmington Oral Surgery is worth the drive from anywhere in the Cincinnati area.
+We specialize in patient-focused, holistic tooth replacement, mouth reconstruction, wisdom tooth extractions and more.
+We offer the latest technology in dental bone grafting, and offer both titanium and zirconia dental implants.
+Our goal is that each of our patients leaves our care with beautiful and, most importantly, healthy smiles.
 Call our office at 937.382.8020, or use our contact form to set up an appointment.
 We look forward to hearing from you.